The Great International Highway Makeover

-|Highway route markers have gotten boring over time.
-In the 1940's, there were many varied shapes and colors.
-Many governments opted for the MUTCD default (circles) or plain blank squares.
+September 19, 2003.
+Highway route markers have gotten boring over the years.
+Many governments have opted for the MUTCD default (circles) or plain blank squares.
 The justification for those sparse designs is that they provide for increased number visibility and easy recognition.
 True enough, but nothing says you can’t design a useful sign that’s graphically attractive.
 Linked below are many examples of potential re-designs.
-Inspiration for sign makeovers can be found in Alabama which uses a modified state outline on their official highway sign; Colorado, which uses the state flag, in color and Pennsylvania which uses a state symbol.
-Since this website was first established, Oklahoma and South Carolina have both adapted new, enhanced, route markers.
-Louisiana took a step backwards, eliminating color from the official route marker.
-Submissions are still being added to this collection.
-If you have a sign you wish to contribute, read the guidelines at the bottom of this page.
-If you want to see what the existing markers look like, check out James Lin's Highway Route Markers website.
-If any government agencies want to use ideas shown here to replace or enhance their route markers - permission is granted.|
+Most of these signs are based on square / rectangular blanks which are reasonably easy to knock off.
+The difference with these signs is what you put on them.
+Inspiration for sign makeovers can be found in Alabama which uses a modified state outline on their official highway sign; Colorado, which uses the state flag in color and Pennsylvania which uses a state symbol.
+We are still accepting submissions to this collection.
+If you have a sign you wish to contribute, read the guidelines at the bottom of the page.

-Highway Makeover is organized as follows, by alphabetical order:
+Highway Makeover is organized as follows, by alphabetical order:NO CIRCLES

 Main Page U.S. Highways: From US 1 to (US 830)

-Send additions, corrections, suggestions, submissions and comments for and about this web site
+mail Send additions, corrections, suggestions, submissions and comments for and about this web site

-S U B M I S S I O N G U I D E L I N E S : Yes, we are still accepting signs.
-No signs have been submitted for countries in Africa, yet.
-Requested size of submissions is 75 x 75 pixels in JPG, GIF or BMP format (roughly 1" x 1" or 25mm x 25mm).
-Wide-sized (3 digit) sign submittals should be approximately 94 x 75 pixels (roughly 1.25" x 1" or 32mm x 25mm).
+S U B M I S S I O N G U I D E L I N E S : Preferred size of submissions is 75 x 75 pixels in JPG, GIF or BMP format (roughly 1″ x 1″ or 25mm x 25mm).
+Wide-sized (3 digit) sign submittals should be approximately 94 x 75 pixels (roughly 1.25″ x 1″ or 32mm x 25mm).
 Oversize submittals will be mercilessly shrunk before posting, no matter how bad it makes them look.
-New designs will be added as time and space permits.
+New designs will be added as (my) time and space permits.
 Descriptions of proposed signs will not be posted unless accompanied by a picture.
-If you are shy or embarrassed about your drawing ability, check out the current submissions.
-All sign contributions and commentary are assumed to be freely reprintable by the webmaster on this site.
-Preferred file naming convention: Your initials + postal / internic country code + a number.
-Please do NOT copy a previous submission by someone else and change the colors and / or slogan.
-Such ripoff signs are usually rejected.
-Your commentary on someone else's submittal may be added at my discretion.
-If you would like your original graphics or commentary that were posted here earlier on your behalf removed or altered, let me know.
+If you are shy or embarrassed about your drawing ability, check the existing posts.
+Preferred file naming convention: Your initials + postal or country code + a number.
+Please do NOT copy a previous submission.
+Such signs will be rejected.
+Changing colors or the slogan is not enough a new submission, that’s commentary.
+Your commentary on another’s submittal may be added at the my discretion.
+If you would like graphics or commentary that were posted here earlier on your behalf removed or altered, let me know.